Wtorek Izsak first learned how to use a conductor at the age of eight.

 Izsak arched a brow.
 “Well, if you’re going to do something crazy, of course I’m going to turn back.
 Anyways, why did you ask me?”

 “You have a good reputation.
-The Shepherd of Okor, right?”
+The Shepherd of Okör, right?”
 Gabrielle smirked.
 “I need someone like that on my team.”

 Not so long after, Gabrielle introduced him to Elizabeta, who immediately insulted his height.
 It was love at first sight.
-Izsak proposed to her on their third shared battlefront, and Elizabeta finally accepted on their seventh.
+Izsak proposed to her on their third shared battlefront, and Elizabeta finally accepted on their twenty-seventh.

 Several years after that, the formerly uninvolved central country of Ophiuchus declared an insane twelve-front war on the other twelve countries of Signum.
 The declaration was met with ridicule—at least that was until several vitae reservoirs were decimated in several countries by Ophiuchian Conductors.
 There was no better way to bring together bitter enemies than a common adversary.
 And that was how Izsak served in the final offensive against Ophiuchus.
 It was odd.
-Fighting beside Sagittarian, Virgoans, Scorpian, Libran, and Piscese soldiers that had been his enemy just a year before, but Gabrielle adapted quickly and seemed to forget the fact that the former had slain many of their comrades.
+Fighting beside Sagittarian, Virgoan, Scorpian, Capricornian, and Libran soldiers that had been his enemy just a year before, but Gabrielle adapted quickly and seemed to forget the fact that the former had slain many of their comrades.

-It wasn’t long after that the Treaty was signed by all twelve countries.
+It wasn’t long after that the treaty was signed by all twelve countries.

 That night was the night Csilla was conceived.
 Izsak and his wife had decided to name her ‘Csilla’ after the Taurusian word for star.
 She was their star of hope, after all.
 Hope for a peaceful future.

 At the war’s end, Izsak and Elizabeta settled back in his old mountain town.
-He’d spent his war funds building and renovating the perfect, quaint home for them, far away from the reaches of the politics of wartime’s end.
+He’d spent his war funds building and renovating the perfect, quaint home for them, far away from the reaches of the politics of war time’s end.
 The night they moved in, Izsak danced with Elizabeta across the rocky landscape, marveling with her at the beauty of a smokeless sky.

 The next day, Izsak received a knock on the door.
 It was Gabrielle, dressed in a black suit with a white sash donned on her arm.